Sakelig/three-next-calender/README.md

 -[x] should use my domain adventcalender.sakelig
 -[x] APIGATE way with simple go lambda
--[x] frontend should call backend which should call the apigateway endpoint -[ ] s3 bucket with content
+-[x] frontend should call backend which should call the apigateway endpoint -[ ] christmasi background for calender page, a bit blurred or something, just something instead of pure white -[ ] add data locally to repo, should be fine dont need s3 i believe -[ ] ?s3 bucket with content
--[ ] lambda gets content from s3 based on request
--[x] handle new door and content each day
+-[ ] ?lambda gets content from s3 based on request -[x] handle new door and content each day
 -[ ] security group for amplify and lambda/api gateway
 -[x] Need to draw boxes